nasa/Transform-to-Open-Science/Module_1/Lesson_3/readme.md

 ### Sharing Controlled Research

 As we've previously shown, different kinds of intellectual property are released using different formal structures.
-For example, text and media products are released under copyright and software is released under a license.

-It is important to check with specialist communities when preparing your research plan.
+It is important to understand these structures and to check with specialist communities when preparing your research plan.
 Methods for sharing results may follow different standards of practice or may require a special data format for distribution or submission to common repositories.

 <table>
   <thead>